brasten/AddOn-With-NPM/README.md

 Demonstrates using NPM + clasp to build Apps Script projects in a modular way.

+Ideally, MasterAddOn and LibraryOne would be different repositories.
 ## Prerequisites

 You'll need a working Clasp installation: [https://github.com/google/clasp](https://github.com/google/clasp)